jsbots/AutoFish/README.md

 Use "Test Rotation" button to see what will happen if you are attacked during fishing and check whether your rotation and the bot works properly for you.

-### Hints and issues of aggro checking module:
+### Hints and issues:
-- You might be able to change the size of enemy names in Accessibility section.
-Should be called "Minimum Character Name Size".
-Make it bigger to make the bot recognize enemies easier.
+- You can change the size of enemy names in Accessibility section -> "Minimum Character Name Size".
+You can make it bigger to make the bot recognize enemies easier.

 ## Random Camera/Character Movements :robot: